-GASB Statement No. 99 enhances comparability in the application of accounting and financial reporting requirements and will improve consistency of authoritative literature.
-The implementation of certain provisions of GASB Statement No. 99 did not have an effect on the financial statements of the School District.
+GASB Statement No. 94 improves financial reporting by establishing the definitions of public-private and public-public partnership arrangements and availability payment arrangements as well as provides uniform guidance on accounting and financial reporting for transactions that meet the definitions.
+The implementation of GASB Statement No. 94 did not have an effect on the financial statements of the School District.